 - A quorum is necessary to conduct business which requires a motion (e.g., the expenditure of money).
 No less than five members in good standing shall constitute a quorum.

 - Officers of the Society shall consist of a President, Vice-President, Secretary and Treasurer.
 Officers shall serve for a term of two years beginning July 1 in the year of the election.
 Officers shall serve voluntarily without compensation of other monetary benefit.

 - In the year of an election, the President shall appoint a Nominating Committee at least one month prior to the elections.
-The Nominating Committee shall consist of persons from the membership appointed by the President, or nominated by any member in good standing at the Annual Meeting.
+The Nominating Committee shall consist of persons from the membership appointed by the President.

-- If a vacancy occurs during the term of an officer, a replacement shall be named by the President from the general membership for the duration of the unexpired term, with the consent of the majority of the membership.
+- If a vacancy occurs during the term of an officer, a replacement shall be named by the President from the general membership for the duration of the unexpired term.

 - The President shall: